GraphQLAPI/graphql-api-for-wp/README.md

 ### Pushing code

 Compiled JavaScript code (such as all files under a block's `build/` folder) is added to the repo, but only as compiled for production, i.e. after running `npm run build`.

-(In contrast, the output from `npm start` is not allowed in the repo.)
+Code compiled for development, i.e. after running `npm start`, is not allowed in the repo.

+### Clone own dependencies

+GraphQL API is not a monorepo.
+Instead, its code is distributed across packages (living in repos from [PoP](https://github.com/getpop), [GraphQLByPoP](https://github.com/GraphQLByPoP) and [PoPSchema](https://github.com/PoPSchema)), and managed through Composer.

+File [`dev-helpers/scripts/clone-all-dependencies-from-github.sh`](https://github.com/GraphQLAPI/graphql-api/blob/master/dev-helpers/scripts/clone-all-dependencies-from-github.sh) contains the list of all own dependencies, ready to be cloned.

+For development, the GraphQL API plugin can use these local projects by overriding Composer's autoload `PSR-4` sources.
+To do so:

+- Duplicate file [`composer.local-sample.json`](https://github.com/GraphQLAPI/graphql-api/blob/master/composer.local-sample.json) as `composer.local.json`
+- Customize it with the paths to the folders

+This file will override any corresponding entry defined in `composer.json`.

 ## Credits